 Staying Anonymous: Since you are taking on the IP address of the VPN server, your real IP won’t be shown no matter what sites you connect to.
 This means that anyone accessing that kind of data won’t be able to find your point of origin.
 Essentially, the VPN will change your IP Address.

-Mask Your Activities: Normally, all your data requests and the like go through your Internet Service Provider (ISP) before being routed to where they need to go.
+Mask Your Activities: Normally, all your data requests go through your Internet Service Provider (ISP) before being routed to where they need to go.
 By using a VPN, you are routing that information through the VPN’s secure servers instead.
-This way even your ISP will have no idea what you are accessing on the Internet.
+This way, even your ISP will have no idea what you are accessing on the Internet.

-Be Safe on Public WiFi: because of the encryption used by VPN services you are adding an additional layer of security to any of your connections.
+Be Safe on Public WiFi: because of the encryption used by VPN services, you add a layer of security to any of your connections.
 This can be especially important if you access the web on public WiFi, which is usually unencrypted and open to man-in-the-middle attacks.

 Bypass Geo-Blocks: Some websites or online services restrict accessibility or certain content based on where the visitor is coming from.
-As a case example, some video streaming providers like Netflix have different content for different regions.
-Using a VPN can allow you to bypass such geo-blocks and access any content you like.
+For example, some video streaming providers like Netflix have different content for different regions.
+Using a VPN can bypass such geo-blocks and access any content you like.
 VPNs also open access to multiple sports live streams.

 Bypass Internet Censorship: Many governments impose some level of Internet censorship on their people.
 For example, India carries out Internet censorship and using a VPN is one way to work around this.